openebs-archive/node-disk-manager/design/node-storage-management.md

 ## Goals

+The primary goal of this design however is to allow CAS Storage Operators (on Custom Controllers) to:
-- Provide the ability to treat disks attached to the node as k8s objects and allow storage capabilities to be built on top of these objects before being used by the pods
+- access disks attached to the node as Kubernetes Objects (or Custom Resources)
-- Provide a generic way to read the properties of disks, so that the applications above need not know the type of disk underneath
+- access disk properties in a generic way by abstracting the vendor specific implementations
+- allow building predictive error handling capabilities by hooking into management interfaces that publish disk events
-- Be able to pool the disks to augment the capacity or performance
+- allow creation of disk pools (StoragePool) to augment the capacity or performance

 ## Background

 Kubernetes adoption for stateful workloads is increasing, along with the need for having hyper-converged solutions that can make use of the disks directly attached to the Kubernetes nodes.
 The current options to manage the disks are either:
 - Use Local PVs that directly expose a disk as a PV to the applications.
 These are intended for applications that can take care of replication or data protection.
-- Use hyper-converged storage solutions or Container Attached Storage solutions like OpenEBS that consume the underlying disks and provide PVs to workloads that also include capabilities like replication and data-protection (and many more standard storage features).
+- Use CAS (aks hyper-converged storage, container native storage) solutions like OpenEBS that consume the underlying disks and provide PVs to workloads that also include capabilities like replication and data-protection (and many more standard storage features).

-The Container Attached Storage solutions - provide storage for containers (application workloads) using containers (storage pods).
+The CAS solutions - provide storage for containers (application workloads) using containers (storage pods).

 One of the use-cases for the Local PVs was to provide a way for these container attached storage engines (or storage pods) to consume Local PVs.
 The details of the proposed workflow are at: https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/local-storage-overview.md#bob-manages-a-distributed-filesystem-which-needs-access-to-all-available-storage-on-each-node